isomerpages/ura-mbsc2020/_events/0-whats-on.md

     <td>
       <b>Esplanade Presents: Come Together<font color="red"> (FULL)</font></b>
       <br>1 Dec 2019 - 31 Dec 2019
-      <br>Before we count down to new beginnings in Dec, watch as artists and kindred spirits Come Together to celebrate friendships and fresh collaborations together with reunion shows.
-Apart from free live performances every day at the Esplanade Concourse, there will be free shows at the Esplanade Outdoor Theatre on weekends, public holidays and eve of public holidays.
-To add on, there will be special weekend pop-up performances near the centre of Esplanade.
+      <br>Celebrate friendships old and new as artists and kindred spirits Come Together for a time of collaboration, reflection and revelry.
+Catch free live performances every weekday at the Esplanade Concourse and every weekend at the Esplanade Outdoor Theatre.
       <br><a href="https://www.esplanade.com/festivals-and-series/come-together/2019">Click here to find out more.</a>
     </td>
 </tr>